Learner Success Stories

 The advice that Jodie would give to a young person considering hairdressing as a career is to go into it if you are passionate about doing hair and you are interested in the latest hair fashions.
 Don't choose it as a fall back career, it is more than that, and it needs you to put your all into it in order to realise the rewarding career that it is.

-the 2016 Intermediate Level Apprentice ITS Photographic Competition Winner, Amy
+An interview with the 2016 Intermediate Level Apprentice ITS Photographic Competition Winner, Amy Luff

 Amy Luff, who works at Emotive Hair Salon in Reigate, was our 2016 Intermediate Apprentice Photographic Competition Winner.